DanPlayz0/ticketsbot-self-host-guide/README.md

 4. Go to the OAuth2 tab
 5. Add the redirect URL `${DASHBOARD_URL}/callback` to the OAuth2 redirect URIs
    - Replace `${DASHBOARD_URL}` with the URL of your API (e.g. `http://localhost:8080`, make sure this matches what you set in the [Setup](#setup) section)
+6. Go to the Bot tab
+   - Activate "Message Content Intent" (Required for functional transcripts)
 ## Registering the slash commands using Docker (Recommended)

 1. Build the register commands cli utility using `docker build -t ticketsbot/registercommands -f commands.Dockerfile .`